Pickleball IQ · Animated breakdown

 The pickleball court has three functional zones, each one with a different cost and reward.
 Most rec players spend most of their points in the wrong zone, which is why most rec points are lost before they really begin.

 The destination.
-Both feet within a step or two of the non-volley zone line.
+Not a zone, a line.
+Both feet within a step or two of the non-volley zone line, on the red side.
 Paddle up, weight forward.
-From here, you control the rally.
+From here you control the rally: you can punch volleys, you can take balls at the highest possible point, you can dink.
 Both teams race here every point; the team that arrives first usually wins.
+The whole game is a footwork puzzle to get HERE and stay HERE.

 The takeaway

-Get to the green zone as fast as possible.
+Get to the kitchen line as fast as possible.
 The third-shot drop, the transition-zone reset, and the patient dink rally are all just tools that get you and keep you on the kitchen line.

 For the deeper guide on the transition zone specifically, see our transition zone guide.
 For doubles positioning fundamentals, see doubles positioning.